-Goodwill is allocated to Cash-Generating Units (CGU) or group of CGUs for the purpose of impairment testing.
-The allocation is made to those cash-generating units that are expected to benefit from the business in which the goodwill arose.
+Goodwill (Cont'd)

 The CGU are identified at the lowest level at which goodwill is monitored for internal management purposes, which is the acquired business/ operations.
 In case the acquired business/ operations are spread across multiple operating segments, the Goodwill as well as other assets of the CGU are further allocated to ensure that goodwill impairment testing does not cross limits of an operating segments.